 Are you a producer or handler of agricultural commodities that are certified organic?
 Or, are you transitioning your operation to certified organic?
 You may be eligible for financial assistance to cover expenses paid during fiscal year 2022 through USDA’s Organic and Transitional Education and Certification Program (OTECP).
 This program is part of USDA’s Pandemic Assistance for Producers initiative.

-The signup period for USDA’s Organic and Transitional Education and Certification Program (OTECP) is May 16, 2022 to October 31, 2022.
+The signup period for USDA’s Organic and Transitional Education and Certification Program (OTECP) ended on October 31, 2022.

 How the Organic and Transitional Education and Certification Program Works